 Begins the first Sunday in January

-Begins the Sunday before Labor Day
+Begins the Sunday before Memorial Day

 This program focuses on what art can offer in a third-world country.
 Dancers travel for nine days through the Guatemalan highlands, engaging in community outreach in Mayan villages and urban centers.